Dru89/unremarkable.dev/src/posts/2025-06-10-my-operating-system.md

 ---
 I've been trying to write this blog post for a *really long time*.
 But every time I've tried to write it, I sound a bit like I'm trying to become some kind of thought leader on LinkedIn.
 So please, I know it sounds like I'm gearing up to stand in a red circle and give a TEDx talk, but please bear with me a little bit.

 I want to take a little bit of time and talk about personal values.
 Honestly, I never really thought about it as a "value system" until the last year or so, when I was reading through [Sarah Drasner's](https://sarah.dev/) [Engineering Management for the Rest of Us](https://www.engmanagement.dev/).
-Before then, I wouldn't have given it any sort of time.
-I wouldn't have really even given it a second thought.
+Before then, I wouldn't have even given it a second thought.
 It's really just about *who I am*.

 <!-- more -->